Structure of normally and finitely non-co-Hopfian groups: Introduction

 \begin{thmnr}[Nekrashevych-Pete \cite{scaleinv}] There exist scale-invariant groups that are not virtually nilpotent.
 Indeed, if $\Lambda$ is a scale-invariant group with a nested decreasing sequence $(\Lambda_n)_n$ as in Definition \ref{dfn:scaleinv}, and $Q\subseteq \Aut(\Lambda)$ is a group of automorphisms such that each $\Lambda_n$ is $Q$-invariant, then $\Gamma=\Lambda\rtimes Q$ is scale-invariant.

 For example, for any subgroup $Q\subseteq \SL(n,\bbZ)$, the group $\bbZ^n\rtimes Q$ is scale-invariant. \end{thmnr}

-In these examples, the sequence of subgroups $(\Gamma_n)_n$ is never generated by a single source, such as an expanding map.
+In these examples, the sequence of subgroups $(\Gamma_n)_n$ is never generated by a single self-embedding, such as an expanding map.
 To recapture this aspect, Nekrashevych-Pete proposed the following definition:

 \begin{dfnnr}[{Nekrashevych-Pete \cite{scaleinv}}] A finitely generated group $\Gamma$ is \emph{strongly scale-invariant} if there exists an embedding $\varphi:\Gamma\hookrightarrow \Gamma$ with image of finite index and such that $\cap_n \, \varphi^n(\Gamma)$ is finite. \end{dfnnr} Any strongly scale-invariant group is clearly scale-invariant.
-However, the counterexamples to Benjamini's conjecture produced in Theorem \ref{thm:scaleinv} are never strongly scale-invariant.
-Indeed, these groups $\Gamma$ have a self-similar action on a rooted tree to produce, and the subgroups $\Gamma_n$ are constructed by fixing a suitable geodesic ray $c$ and taking $\Gamma_n$ to be the vertex stabilizer at the $n$th level.
+However, the counterexamples to Benjamini's conjecture produced in Theorem \ref{thm:scaleinv} are not strongly scale-invariant.
+Indeed, these groups $\Gamma$ are produced using a self-similar action on a rooted tree, and the subgroups $\Gamma_n$ are constructed by fixing a suitable geodesic ray $c$ and taking $\Gamma_n$ to be the vertex stabilizer at the $n$th level.
 The self-similarity of the action implies that $\Gamma_n\cong\Gamma$ and since these trees have finite degree, it follows that $[\Gamma:\Gamma_n]<\infty$.
 In their examples, it is essential that the geodesic ray is aperiodic.
 This implies that there is no embedding $\varphi:\Gamma\hookrightarrow \Gamma$ such that $\Gamma_n=\varphi^n(\Gamma)$.
 Based on this observation, Nekrashevych-Pete proposed the following variant of Benjamini's conjecture:

 \begin{conjnr}[Nekrashevych-Pete \cite{scaleinv}] Any strongly scale-invariant group is virtually nilpotent. \end{conjnr}

 We observe that Theorem \ref{thm:main} implies both Benjamini's conjecture and Nekrashevych-Pete's conjecture \ref{conj:sscaleinv} under the additional assumption that $\Gamma_n$ are all normal: